closeio/making.close.com/_posts/2022-06-02-reduce-docker-image-size/index.md

 - to use in staging
 - to use in production

-We recently started to see Circle CI jobs randomly failing.
+We recently started to see CircleCI jobs randomly failing.
 Only the jobs involved in the Docker image building process were failing.
 This was the initial motivation for investigating further what was happening and it ultimately led to the optimization of our CI/CD pipeline.

 ## Leveraging Docker Layer Caching